 For example, if it’s determined that you’re 20 percent to blame for the accident, you’re entitled to the full amount of damages minus 20 percent.
 If the total damages are $100,000, you can collect $80,000.
 In a pure comparative fault model, that also means that the driver responsible for 80 percent of the accident is also entitled to damages.

-Contacting an attorney after an accident is a wise decision because they have the resources to investigate the circumstances of your accident to prove that the other party was at-fault in your accident.
+Contacting an accident attorney after an accident is a wise decision because they have the resources to investigate the circumstances of your accident to prove that the other party was at-fault in your accident.
 Their investigation can turn up evidence that could support your injury claim and help ensure that you get full and fair compensation for your injuries.

 Contact an Experienced Navarre Car Accident Attorney Today